ali-bazzoun/budget-manager/README.md

 # Budget Manager

-A **budget management application** designed to help users efficiently track and manage their monthly expenses.
+A **budget management application** designed to help users efficiently track and manage their monthly expenses and savings.

 ## Overview